Flyers cough up 3-1 lead to Senators, drop both games of back-to-back

 • Zamula recorded the first two-goal game of his NHL career.
 The 23-year-old defenseman entered with three goals in 63 career games.

 His game-opening tally was a strange one.
-With the Flyers on a power play, just about everyone thought Senators goalie Mads Sogaard had the puck covered to left of his crease.
+With the Flyers on a power play, just about everyone thought Ottawa goalie Mads Sogaard had the puck covered to the left of his crease after a Farabee shot.
 But it ricocheted high in the air and to the side boards.

 Zamula, unlike the rest, saw the puck and quickly shot it into the unattended net.